yuanchen8911/enhancements/keps/sig-scheduling/3902-decoupled-taint-manager/README.md

 ## Design Details

-### Current implementation

-In this current version, `NoExecuteTaintManager` is part of `NodeLifycleController`.
+In version 1.27 and prior of Kubernetes, `NoExecuteTaintManager` is part of `NodeLifecycleController`.
 It’s created and run if `enable-taint-manager` flag is true.
 The flag is deprecated and will be removed in kubernetes 1.27.

 <p align="center"><image src="current-nodelifecycle-controller.png" width=50%></p>